PRIDE 2019: Why We Need LGBTQ+ Dating Apps

 However, that doesn’t mean anyone is restricted to ‘speciality’ apps – in fact, most singles will have multiple dating apps downloaded at a time to maximise variety in their dating pool.

 Most people who we spoke with expressed that while they use a combination of LGBTQ+ specific and mainstream apps, they didn’t see a significant difference in terms of making strong connections and matches.
 What mattered more than the platform itself were the features an app put in place to best support its users.

 Expressing your identity on dating apps

-On both specialty apps and mainstream apps, users may wish to explicitly state their sexuality and/or gender identity in their bio section, particularly for those outside the gender binary with no preset option available.
+On both speciality apps and mainstream apps, users may wish to explicitly state their sexuality and/or gender identity in their bio section, particularly for those outside the gender binary with no preset option available.

-Meanwhile one single we spoke to, who identifies as a Queer woman, doesn’t feel the need to state their identity in their profile: “If we match my identity shouldnt matter or influence their interest”.
+Meanwhile, one single we spoke to, who identifies as a Queer woman, doesn’t feel the need to state their identity in their profile: “If we match my identity shouldn't matter or influence their interest”.
 This sentiment was shared by others, who feel most comfortable reserving that information for a conversation in which they’re getting to know somebody better.

-Regardless, the option to display your gender and/or sexuality is important for many people who identify outside of heteronormative labels, and some apps therefore have more identity options to select from.
+Regardless, the option to display your gender and/or sexuality is important for many people who identify outside of heteronormative labels, and some apps, therefore, have more identity options to select from.
 Once again, some of the accessibility provided by LGBTQ+ dating apps comes from the features they include to best represent as many users as possible.